markmead/custom-cursor/README.md

 ```

 The class will always look like the above, with the default `js-cursor` or your custom class declared in the `id` option followed by `--class-name` with "class-name" being the name of the element hovered which was declared in the `hovers` array.

+Currently it strips out `!`, `.` and `#` from the hover names.
+If you come across more characters that are in need of being removed then please create an issue or a pull request.

 ### Cursor